jpikel/CS362-004-U2017/projects/pikelj/README.md

-My name is Johannes Pikel
+This is my assignment-1 submission